-Well, Christ uses phileo as "love" in the sense of "liking" someone.
-The sense is that you prefer to be with them and prefer to spend time with them because you get along.
+In English, "love" is less specific.
 We can love, for example, our mother-in-law, in the sense of "caring" for them, without having a feeling that you want to spend time with them.
-You can care about people without particularly liking them.
-You can also like people even when you don't have the bond of caring for them.
-In the sense of enjoying their company, you can "like" people even when you don't really approve of them.
-"Liking" is a different form of feeling than "caring."
+This love is agape not phileo.
+We can care about people without particularly liking them.
+You can also "love" people even when you don't have the duty of responsibility for them.
+"Liking" is a different feeling than "caring."

+Jesus uses phileo to describe the liking of the Father for the Son (John 5:20), our liking of life (John 12:25), and generally our liking of things (Matthew 6:5 And when you pray, (Matthew 23:6).
 Again, in English, the verb "like" is a relative term, not an absolute.
 An expression of phileo is more simply an expression of preference.

 In the KJV, phileo is actually translated as "to kiss."
-However, in saying this, we must point out that kissing was more common in Christ's culture, especially between men, than it is in our culture, where it has much stronger sexual overtones.
+However, in saying this, we must point out that kissing was more common in Jesus's culture, especially between men, than it is in our culture, where it has much stronger sexual overtones.
 The kiss expressed excitement at seeing someone but not necessarily sexual excitement.
 It is more like how French men might kiss each other on the cheek.

 So, phileo is less generic than agape.
 You can love a son with phileo, or a friend or lover.
-However, you can also love your own life with phileo Jhn 12:25 He that loveth his life shall lose it, but that clearly isn't health.
+However, you can also love your own life with phileo John 12:25 He that loveth his life shall lose it, but that clearly isn't health.

-The verb works more like our word "discount" or "being in" in English.
+The verb works more like our ideas of "having an aversion" or "disliking" in English.
 It means something is valued much less than something else.
-If nothing else is specified, it means valued much less than all similar things.
+If nothing else specific is specified, it means valued much less than all similar things.

 Conceptually, "hate" is more like the opposite of "caring" because it expresses indifference so it is the opposite of agape rather than phileo.
 Correctly translating these terms makes this easier to understand.
 For example, using the common translation for these word in the Gospels, you can "hate" and "love" at the same time.
 For example, you can "love" fattening foods and at the same time you "hate" fattening foods.
 However, this is easier to understand how you say that you like things but don't really care for them.
 However, using an earlier example, you cannot "hate" your mother-in-law" at the same time you "love" her.